yeahml/yeahml/README.md

 - Support `opts` for the optimizer
 - Support different types of loss functions (right now these are hardcoded by (type)
 - [sphinx](http://www.sphinx-doc.org/en/master/) documentation
+- Add docstrings to each function
 - Batch normalization layer
 - Support for concatenation (would allow for the creation of custom modules -- similar to inception)
 - Depthwise separable convolutions
 - support k fold cross validation
+- make config mapping dictionary read only [related SO](https://stackoverflow.com/questions/19022868/how-to-make-dictionary-read-only-in-python)
+- update graph printing/logging methodology -- more table like
+- add confusion matrix for classification problems

 ### TODO: stretch